notscuffed/repkg/README.md

--o, --output          (Default: ./output) Output directory -i, --ignoreexts      Don't extract files with specified extensions (delimited by comma ",") -e, --onlyexts        Only extract files with specified extensions (delimited by comma ",") -d, --debuginfo       (Default: false) Print debug info while extracting/decompiling -t, --tex             (Default: false) Decompile all tex files from specified directory in input -s, --singledir       (Default: false) Should all extracted files be put in one directory instead of their entry path -r, --recursive       (Default: false) Recursive search in all subfolders of specified directory -c, --copyproject     Copy project.json and preview.jpg from beside .pkg into output directory --no-tex-decompile    Don't decompile .tex files while extracting .pkg --overwrite           Overwrite all existing files
+-o, --output          (Default: ./output) Output directory -i, --ignoreexts      Don't extract files with specified extensions (delimited by comma ",") -e, --onlyexts        Only extract files with specified extensions (delimited by comma ",") -d, --debuginfo       Print debug info while extracting/decompiling -t, --tex             Decompile all tex files from specified directory in input -s, --singledir       Should all extracted files be put in one directory instead of their entry path -r, --recursive       Recursive search in all subfolders of specified directory -c, --copyproject     Copy project.json and preview.jpg from beside .pkg into output directory --no-tex-decompile    Don't decompile .tex files while extracting .pkg --overwrite           Overwrite all existing files